MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 1. Choose the column you'd like to filter from the drop-down selector under the **Column label**.

+    >[!NOTE]
-    The studio will display the different options for makers to filter their data based on the filter type and column they choose.
+    > The studio will display the different options for makers to filter their data based on the filter type and column they choose.

 1. Select the **OK button** to save your selections.